cont-limno/wq-prediction/README.md

 #### Model structure
 Based on the models that we have built for LAGOS-NE for understanding the controls of lake water quality, we will build models with the factors that we know are important: joint distributions of responses, local covariates, regional covariates, and region-specific covariates.

+#### Response variables
+> TP, TN, chl, and Secchi

 #### Model details
 Model endpoint: Point estimate of nutrients for every lake in hold-out dataset [uncertainty later, all 50k lakes later] Model endpoint: Mean squared predictive error on natural log scale
 Note: Add 0.1 to the zero values

 #### Models and numbers of predictor variables
-We recommend starting to fit models with a reduced number of predictors (the list of 16 listed below).
+We have comppiled a list of about 100 predictor variables (about half at the local (lake) scale and about half at the regional scale, which lakes are nested within (there are about 65 regions).
+However, we recommend starting to fit models with a reduced number of predictors (the list of 16 predictors listed below).
 If 16 is too many, you can use 9 predictors (#'s 1-6; and 10-12 in the list below).
-However, eventually (and perhaps for the machine learning models), there is the full list of almost 100 predictor variables that should be used.
+However, eventually (and perhaps for the machine learning models), there is the full list of 100 predictor variables that should be used.

-#### Response variables and response datasets
+#### Response variable datasets
-> TP, TN, chl, and Secchi

 > FOR THE WORKSHOP, WE WILL USE the wq2_single.csv dataset below!

-LATER: [data/wq1_temporal.csv](data/wq1_temporal.csv) - All SUMMER observations are retained (mid-june to mid-sept) through time per lake. the multiple temporal variables to model the variation rather than modeling temporal pattern in the data….treated as repeated measure.

 WORKSHOP: [data/wq2_single.csv](data/wq2_single.csv) - A single SUMMER observation is selected that has the most water quality data from the above filtered dataset.

-#### Holdouts
+LATER: [data/wq1_temporal.csv](data/wq1_temporal.csv) - All SUMMER observations are retained (mid-june to mid-sept) through time per lake.
+The multiple samples per lake would be treated as 'repeated measures'.
+BUT, we likely won't have time to do this for the workshop.

+#### Holdout datasets (listed as 'variables' in the response variable dataset)

 |        Metric        |                             Description                             |
 |:--------------------:|:-------------------------------------------------------------------:|